 Karst describes a set of surface and underground which are the result of the dissolution of carbonate rocks.
 The best-known examples are caves, sinkholes and underground rivers, and, on the surface, dolines and lapiaz.
 In France, 40 % of the drinking water is taken from karst aquifers.

 The Service national d’observation du KARST (SNO KARST) was created in 2014 by the CNRS.
 It relies on a network of 9 observatories and research teams spread throughout France.
 Within SNO KARST are studied very different karst systems in terms of geology, subject to different climates (Mediterranean, mountainous, with rainfall ranging from 500 mm/year to more than 1 000 mm/year) and different land uses (agriculture, forest, scrubland), that cover a wide range of societal and scientific issues.

 SNO KARST allows:

 - The pooling of long-term observations, in particular hydrogeochemical variables, on a panel of springs and streams representative of different types of karst carbonate environments;

 - The production of open source tools for students, researchers and operational staff;

 - The development of a strong collective expertise, covering a wide range of tools and approaches.

-Starting year: some hydrometric data are available since the 1950s (even 1887 for Fontaine de Vaucluse)
+Starting year: some hydrometric data are available since 1950 (even 1887 for Fontaine de Vaucluse)